valhuber/TDD/readme.md

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/TDD-overview.png?raw=true"></figure>

+For more on TDD, [see here](https://github.com/valhuber/TDD/wiki/Stories-And-Behaviors).

 &nbsp;&nbsp;

 #### 3a.
 Define Tests (e.g., `place_order.feature`)

 TDD is designed for business use collaboration by making Features and Scenarios transparent.
 So, the start of Behave is to define one or more `.feature` files.
+See the example above.

 &nbsp;&nbsp;

 #### 3b.
 Implement Tests (e.g., `place_order.py`)

-Implement the actual tests in Python, using annotations to match definitions and implementations.
+Implement the actual tests in Python, using annotations to match tests and implementations.
 In this project, the implementation is basically calling APIs to get old data, run transactions, and check results.

 The rules fire as transactions are run, and produce [Logic Log output](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#debugging).
 The highlight code on lines 50-51 signals that the Logic Log should be directed to files in `results_when`.
 These are later used in Report Behave Logic, described below.

 &nbsp;&nbsp;

 #### 3c.
-Run `Debug Behave Logic`
+Run Tests, using Launch Configuration `Debug Behave Logic`

 With the server started, run your tests using Launch Configuration `Debug Behave Logic`:
 1. You can use the debugger to stop in a test and verify results